SeisComP/seiscomp/doc/base/glossary.rst

       the configuration.

    magnitude, local horizontal (MLh)
-      The local magnitude measured on the horizontal components with a modified calibration function as compared to :term:`ML <magnitude, local (ML)>`.
+      The local magnitude computed from amplitudes measured on the horizontal components with a modified parametric calibration function as compared to :term:`ML <magnitude, local (ML)>`.

       * Amplitude unit in |scname|: **millimeter** (mm)